hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Builds project on Heroku, using `get-max-old-space-size.sh` to dynamically allocate memory, then running webpack and the [build-consumer](#build-consumer) script

 # CI Scripts

-## start-ci

-Definition: `FETCH_INTERVAL_MS=500 ts-node --project tsconfig.json server.ts`

-Description: Used by our CI tool to start the server.

-Considerations: What is the purpose of scripts (which are developer-friendly shorthand) being used for CI?
-Why not just directly reference the full definition in our `CI.yml` file? **Flagged for possible removal.**

 ## wait-server